deviateltd/silverstripe-cacheable/README.md

     #> sudo -u www-data /usr/bin/php path/to/framework/cli-script.php dev/tasks/ProcessJobQueueTask queue=2

-A better way is to run this task natively as the www-data user in this case by running the following and pasting the above command (without 'sudo -u') into the editor that appears like so:
+A better way is to run this task natively as the www-data user by running the following and pasting the above command (without 'sudo -u') into the editor that appears - like so:

     #> sudo crontask -u www-data -e